manetu/platform-playbooks/README.md

 > Warning: Deployment-level playbooks are intended to orchestrate the initial installation.
 Running the deployment playbooks against a previously deployed instance may result in unexpected/undesirable changes to your system, such as rebooting nodes or applying an incompatible change.
 For example, the deploy-embedded playbooks may reboot Kubernetes nodes to apply operating-system level updates, and the variable 'temporal_history_shards' cannot be changed after the system has been deployed.
 Note that incompatible changes may include explicit settings in your inventory, or implicit changes by adopting a new profile (See [Profiles](#profiles) below).
 >
 > Thus, top-level redeployment via the deploy_xx playbooks for a running system is not supported.
-For upgrades to the Manetu platform, see [Upgrades](#Upgrades).
+For upgrades to the Manetu platform, see [Upgrade](#upgrade).

 ### Profiles